Thiess Contractors Indonesia

 PT Thiess Contractors Indonesia is a subsidiary of Thiess.

 History

-Thiess originally commenced operations in Indonesia in 1972 when it acquired a 50% in Petrosea.
+Thiess commenced operations in Indonesia in 1972 when it acquired a 50% in Petrosea.
 After Thiess was taken over by CSR in 1980, the overseas operations including Indonesia operations were sold to Leighton Contractors.

-Thiess re-entered the Indoneasian market when Thiess Contractors Indonesia was established in 1988 and, working in a joint venture with PT Mintekindo Utama Into, started undertaking mining activities.
+Thiess re-entered the Indonesian market when Thiess Contractors Indonesia was established in 1988 and, working in a joint venture with PT Mintekindo Utama Into, started undertaking mining activities.
 Its first major mining contract was awarded in March 1989 by BHP at Senakin Mine in East Kalimantan.

 Ownership

-Thiess Pty Ltd hold a 99% shareholding in Thiess Contractors Indonesia.
+As at June 2025, Thiess held a 95% shareholding in Thiess Contractors Indonesia.